MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-05.md

 > [!TIP]
 > If you find that the camera or any other icons in your scene are hiding the objects or are distracting, you can hide these by <a href="https://docs.unity3d.com/2019.1/Documentation/Manual/GizmosMenu.html" target="_blank">toggling the Gizmos</a> to the off position, as shown in the image above.
 To learn more about the Gizmos menu and how you can use it to optimize your scene view, you can refer to Unity's <a href="https://docs.unity3d.com/Manual/GizmosMenu.html" target="_blank">Gizmos menu</a> documentation.

-Rename the newly created object **Indicator**, then in the Inspector window, use the **Add Component** button to add the **DirectionalIndicator** component, which will automatically also add the **SolverHandler** component, and the **Directional Indicator Controller (Script)** component:
+Rename the newly added Chevron object **Indicator**, then in the Inspector window, use the **Add Component** button to add the **DirectionalIndicator** and the **Directional Indicator Controller (Script)** component:

 ![mr-learning-base](images/mr-learning-base/base-05-section2-step1-2.png)

 > [!NOTE]
-> When you add a Solver, in this case the DirectionalIndicator component, the SolverHandler component is automatically added because it is required by the Solvers.
+> When you add a Solver, in this case, the DirectionalIndicator component, the SolverHandler component is automatically added because it is required by Solvers.

 > [!NOTE]
 > The Directional Indicator Controller (Script) is not part of the MRTK but was included with the tutorial assets.